Marche-en-Famenne: After 1500

-When in 1555 Philip II of Spain, son of Charles V, inherited his father's empire, the freedoms of Spain’s Seventeen Provinces to the north were reduced considerably, giving rise to the Eighty Years' War.
-In the aftermath of the Pacification of Ghent, Don John of Austria, Philip II’s half brother, granted the Perpetual Edict, which was signed in the city in February 1577.
-The edict allowed for the departure of the Spanish troops and recognized most of the city’s freedoms, with the notable exception of religion.
+When in 1555 Philip II of Spain, son of Charles V, inherited his father's empire, the freedoms of Spain's Seventeen Provinces to the north were reduced considerably, giving rise to the Eighty Years' War.
+In the aftermath of the Pacification of Ghent, Don John of Austria, Philip II's half brother, granted the Perpetual Edict, which was signed in the city in February 1577.
+The edict allowed for the departure of the Spanish troops and recognized most of the city's freedoms, with the notable exception of religion.
 The war started again and Don John died a year later near Namur.

 The castle and defensive walls were dismantled at the end of the 17th century on the orders of Louis XIV.
 A century later, the French Revolutionary troops entered the city and closed the convent.
+Fighting occurred in and around Marche in December 1944 as part of the Battle of the Bulge, the last major German offensive in West during World War II.
 Today, with its schools, light industries, military complex, and tourist attractions, Marche is a vibrant regional centre.